openvswitch/ovs/INSTALL.md

     libssl is installed, then Open vSwitch will automatically build with support for it.

+  - libcap-ng, written by Steve Grubb, is optional but recommended.
+It is required to run OVS daemons as a non-root user with dropped root privileges.
+If libcap-ng is installed, then Open vSwitch will automatically build with support for it.

   - Python 2.7.

 On Linux, you may choose to compile the kernel module that comes with